Benzophenone – information sheet

 Risk assessment outcomes

-- It was determined that this substance may pose a risk to human health, based upon a comparison of levels to which Canadians may be exposed to benzophenone from the use of certain products available to consumers (nail polish, exterior and interior paints and stains) and the levels associated with critical health effects.
-Other sources of exposure (such as food, indoor air, dust and baby bottles), were not considered to pose a risk to human health.
+- Based upon a comparison of levels to which people in Canada may be exposed to benzophenone from the use of certain products available to consumers (nail polish, exterior and interior paints and stains) and the levels associated with critical health effects, it was determined that benzophenone may pose a risk to human health.
+Other sources of exposure (such as food, indoor air, dust and baby bottles) were not considered to pose a risk to human health.

 - Based upon the outcome of the ERC Approach, benzophenone is considered unlikely to be causing ecological harm.